 Whilst most of these suggested plants require little maintenance, it is important to remember to water them regularly and place them accordingly.
 For example, plants that require some sunlight are placed near a window, or plants requiring a cooler and less lit environment are near some air conditioning and away from windows.

-A work place full of dead plants won’t look the best and certainly won’t provide any benefits for staff morale or their health.
-A little thought and TLC can help everyone enjoy the benefits and advantages of a green office space.
+A space full of dead plants won’t look the best and certainly won’t provide any benefits for staff morale or their health.
+A little thought and TLC can help everyone enjoy the benefits and advantages of a greener work place.
 Enjoy!